Evatt Journal, Vol. 3, No. 5, August 2003

 Yes!
 The national tour starts in Sydney on 12 September and finishes in Perth on the 24 September.
 Get your tickets now.
 "There's power in a factory, power in the land ..." [deleted]

 Inaugural UWS heterodox economics forum

 The Institute for International Health invites you to attend a Sydney symposium on 18th and 19th September.
-It's a collaborative initiative between the Institute for International Health, University of Sydney; the University of New South Wales, School of Public Health and Community Medicine, and the Nuffield Trust, UK.
-The symposium builds on the growing international interest in issues of health and foreign policy and links between the two.
+It's a collaborative initiative between the Institute for International Health, University of Sydney; the University of New South Wales, School of Public Health and Community Medicine, and the Nuffield Trust, UK. [deleted]

 Transforming labour: work, struggle and change

 Everyone's on their way to Brisbane on 3-5 October for the 8th national labour history conference.. [deleted]

 You can now join the Evatt Foundation online.